The Content Dashboard shows an overview of the following:

 Date labels are in dd/mm format.

 Click Compare to compare data to the previous period for which data was gathered.
-A dotted plot line is overlaid on the current data, and you can see whether there is an increase or decrease in activity.
+A dotted plot line is overlaid on the current data, and you can see whether activity increases or decreases.

-Filtering lets you analyze your content repository in different ways so you can determine whether content is driving conversions and encouraging prospects further down the sales process.
+Filtering lets you analyze your content repository differently to determine whether the content drives conversions and encourages prospects further down the sales process.
 For filtering examples, see Filtering Content Recommendations.

 The following scenarios describe several uses for the Content Dashboard.

-- A content editor wants to reduce the amount of content being created and keep it more focused.
+• A content editor wants to reduce the content being created and keep it more focused.

-- A content editor wants to group content in a clear and concise way.
+• A content editor wants to group content clearly and concisely.

-- A website owner wants to know what are the most talked about topics across all content.
+• A website owner wants to know the most talked about topics across content.

-- A website owner wants to know where the majority of their content is across multiple locations.
+• A website owner wants to know where most of their content is across multiple locations.
 A content creator wants to see what topics they covered in a content item they just created.

 In each scenario, you want to know which topics are published more and how content volume against each topic changes over time.